Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes, visit the Sustainability Page to find energy-saving tips here.

-You can find out when your recycling is collected by entering in your address here.
-This Address Locator will tell you when your solid waste and recycling is collected as well as provide a link to a printable recycling calendar.
+You can find out when your recycling is collected by entering your address here.
+This Address Locator will tell you when your solid waste and recycling are collected as well as provide a link to a printable recycling calendar.

 Please visit our Flush Meters webpage for more information.

 Yes.
 However, flush meters do not have a standard water hose connection.
 For more information, including rates and deposit amounts, please visit our Flush Meters webpage.